 The asymptotic background freedom also implies that there exists a dynamical scale where the effective coupling of traceless tensor mode diverges, and the conformal symmetry loses its validity.
 About this point the universe is expected to make a transition from the quantum spacetime to the classical Einstein spacetime, and fluctuations of the conformal mode would be frozen to the classical background.
 Such a dynamical scale is given by the order of 10^17GeV below the Planck scale.
 The sharp fall off of the angular power spectra at low multipole components of anisotropies in the CMB is expected to be an appearance of dynamical scale.

 The Einstein theory defined by the Ricci scalar is known to be not renormalizable, but it does not implies that diffeomorphism invariance conflicts with renormalization theory.
 Renormalizable quantum gravity presented here is defined by the following action determined by imposing the conditions of diffeomorphism invariance and Wess-Zumino integrability:

-The first term is the Weyl action and "t" is the dimensionless coupling constant indicating the asymptotic freedom, which take care of the traceless tensor field.
+The first term is the Weyl action and "t" is the dimensionless coupling constant with negative beta function, which take care of the traceless tensor field.
 On the other hand, the conformal factor in the metric field is treated non-perturbatively without introducing its own coupling constant.
 The path integral over the metric field is described as

 Here, S is the Wess-Zumino action induced from the path integral measure.
 It is necessary to preserve diffeomorphism invariance when we rewrite the path integral using the practical measure defined on the background metric.
 Especially, the action S that appears at the UV fixed point of t=0 is called the Riegert-Wess-Zumino action, which is given by